Fettes College: James Bond

 While expanding on James Bond's back story, Ian Fleming wrote in You Only Live Twice that the agent had attended Fettes College, his father Andrew Bond's old school, after having been removed from Eton.
-An Andrew Bond is recorded to have been at Fettes as a boarder in Carrington House.
+Fleming Biographer John Pearson claims an Andrew Bond attended Fettes as a boarder in Carrington House.
+However, the school register lists no student named Bond prior to 1954.

 "Here the atmosphere was somewhat Calvinistic, and both academic and athletic standards were rigorous.
 Nevertheless, though inclined to be solitary by nature, he established some firm friendships among the traditionally famous athletic circles, at the school.
 By the time he left, at the early age of seventeen, he had twice fought for the school as a light-weight and had, in addition, founded the first serious judo class at a British public school."

 Fleming based his character on Sir Alexander Glen, an old boy of the school who was Winston Churchill's envoy to Belgrade during the Second World War.

-While Fleming never claimed there was any source for the name of Bond other than James Bond, an American ornithologist, there was a real-life Commander James Bond RNVR who had attended Fettes.
-He was a frogman with the Special Boat Service, much as the fictional character Bond has a naval background.
+While Fleming never claimed there was any source for the name of Bond other than James Bond, an American ornithologist, Philp claims a real-life Commander James Bond RNVR attended Fettes.
+This is purely coincidental and certainly not an influence as Fleming's Bond was created in 1952, whereas the Fettes student namesake attended the school after 1954; there are no Bonds recorded at the school prior to that date.
 The school had his Who's Who entry copied and framed over the Second Master's office door in one of its main corridors.
 This has since been removed.

 Several young James Bond stories refer to, or feature, Bond's schooling at Fettes.
 The cover of This Time We Are All In The Front Line depicts a young Bond and Housemates leaving Fettes in uniform to rescue survivors of Luftwaffe bombing of Leith Docks in the Second World War.